 What is the Women’s World Cup?

 Like the men’s version, the Women’s World Cup takes place every four years.
-The next Women’s World Cup will take place from July 10 to August 20, 2023.
-The host nation of the 2023 Women’s World Cup will be announced in June 2020.
+The next Women’s World Cup will take place from July 20 to August 20, 2023, hosted by Australia and New Zealand.

 The Women’s World Cup follows a similar format to the men’s tournament.
 A total of 32 teams (expanded from 24 in 2019) will earn a spot in the tournament with the host country guaranteed a spot.
 A draw is used to divide the teams into eight groups of four.

 When is the World Cup Draw?

 The World Cup Draw took place April 1, 2022.
 You can view the tournament details on our World Cup Schedule page.

 Countries that have won the soccer World Cup (from 1930 to 2018):